Alik Sakharov – film director

 In 1992, Alik made his own short film Pausa.
 He called it visual meditation and dedicated to his favorite film director Andrei Tarkovsky.
 Sakharov said that Soviet operators Daniil Demutsky, Sergey Urusevsky, as well as the US operator Gordon Willis have had the greatest influence on him.

-In the 1990s, Sakharov shot several feature-length films by independent directors and small television series.
+By the way, in the 1990s, Sakharov filme several feature-length movies by independent directors and small television series.

 In 1997, Alik began successful cooperation with HBO TV channel.